-While this is a fictional example, it may not be far from what you would see set up for a typical field device; the outputs let you know the settings at which the device is operating, as controlled by the inputs.
+While this is a fictional example, it’s somewhat true to what you might see with a typical field device.
+The outputs let you know the settings at which the device is operating, as controlled by the inputs.

-Additionally, the fan outputs a couple of status bits, which can be used by the PLC to know if there is a problem with the fan.
-In your logic, it may be useful to only attempt to run the fan if its Communications Ok and Motor Ready bits are high, indicating that the device is communicating with the controller and is ready to operate.
-Status bits like these are common and are typically programmed at the device or firmware level by the manufacturer of each specific device; as a result, you’re often at the mercy of the device manufacturer in regards to how much help a particular status will be in regards to finding the root cause of a problem.
+Additionally, the fan outputs a couple of status bits, which can tell the PLC if there is a problem.
+In your logic, it may be useful to check for Communications Ok and Motor Ready bits.
+Before attempting to operate the fan, you would check that these bits are high.
+Bits like these indicate that the device is communicating with the processor and is ready to operate.
+Status bits of this type are common and are typically programmed at the firmware level by the device’s manufacturer.
+As a result, you’re often at the mercy of the device manufacturer in regards to how much help a particular status will be in regards to finding the root cause of a problem.

-Making a new UDT in RSLogix is easy.
-There are a few limitations that you’ll run in to here and there, but for the most part, I think that once you start working with them, you’ll find it simple to use this powerful feature.
+Making new User-Defined Data Types (UDT) in RSLogix 5000 is easy.
+While there are a few limitations you’ll run in to here and there, I think that once you start working with them, you’ll find it simple to use this powerful feature.

 To create a new UDT in RSLogix 5000: